chamarakl-research/CDN_antifingerprinting/README.md

 A. To enable windows update you must bypass the CDN antifingerprinting server.
 This done by adding the following ip addresses in the proxy exception list in "internet options"
     1. *.windowsupdate.com; *.microsoft.com; *.windows.com

+B. It is possible to use Mullvad browser (https://mullvad.net) without the VPN service with the anti fingerprinting CDN and get the same level as privacy as the Tor browser with anti fingerprinting CDN